DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.impact.ec2-deregister-ami.md

 ## Description

-Deregisters an EBS-backed AMI created by Stratus during warm-up.
+Deregisters an EBS-backed AMI.
+Once deregistered, the AMI can no longer be used to launch new EC2 instances, disrupting recovery, deployment, autoscaling or replacement workflows that depend on it.

 <span style="font-variant: small-caps;">Warm-up</span>: